mikey-boy/linux-things/README.md

-# Code-Snippets
+# Linux Things

-A collection of code snippets.
-Most will pertain to Linux systems and Infosec.
+A collection of notes,scripts,configs,etc. that I use when working in Linux.